kevinolega/minimalchanges/_posts/2019-09-06-lessons-christianity.md

 Journalling, focusing on good advice, applying good advice to daily life, taking responsibility, asking questions so I understand, continuous learning and improvement and asking others has helped me pick up the skills that I needed to build the life that I want.

 I'm sure there's more wisdom but I'll stop here for now.

+UPDATE 2023:

+God is the representation of the highest standard of the highest good.

+Jesus of the personification of the perfect man, the spirit of self-sacrifice for the benefit of others and a bright future, forgiveness, victory, and the traits embodied in his stories.

+The devil is the spirit that tricks desparate mortals into sacrificing the opportunity to play "all future games" in exchange for an easy and probably shallow immediate win.

+Christians probably shouldn't separate God and the Devil.

+Despite the "Devil's" monstrous depiction, the image of the devil isn't something you should fear becoming.
+It's the form you should transform into when the situation calls for it.

+There's a popular Christian image of the lion and the lamb.
+I misunderstood Christianity as just being the lamb.

+A Christian is someone who possess both the brutality of the lion and the gentleness of the lamb.

+Eastern philosophy mentions "demon hand with Buddha heart" which translates as a skilled warrior's hand and a saint's heart.